JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ## Day 5.
 Binary boarding

-In this puzzle, you'll use the Kotlin standard library functions to work with the binary representation of numbers, explore powerful local functions, and learn how to use the `max` function in Kotlin 1.5 correctly.
+In this puzzle, you'll use the Kotlin standard library functions (`replace()`, `toInt`, `find`) to work with the binary representation of numbers, explore powerful local functions, and learn how to use the `max()` function in Kotlin 1.5 correctly.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2020/day/5)
 * Check out the solution by Svetlana Isakova in [Kotlin Blog](https://blog.jetbrains.com/kotlin/2021/09/idiomatic-kotlin-binary-representation/)